Supplier Security Explained: Security Best Practices for Outsourced Development

 Vendor compliance questionnaires and checklists

 Many of you might know the typical excel questionnaire-style compliance checklists you have to fill out as a vendor.
 I have done my fair share of those.
 Some of those checklist items are highly relevant and I wouldn’t recommend against that.
 However in my experience compliance is not a good predictor of actual security practices.
 Your external partner may be ISO27001 certified, but score poorly on the SAMM practices that I have outlined above.
-The opposite is also very much possible.
-A smaller team with a lot of tribal knowledge may have nearly no documentation in place, but score strongly on the SAMM practices from the previous section.
+On the other hand, a smaller team with a lot of tribal knowledge may have nearly no documentation in place, but score strongly on the key SAMM practices I have outlined in the previous section.

 What are the key contractual security clauses when dealing with outsourced suppliers